KhrulSergey/pwg-compliance-hub-service/internal/service/README.md

 ## Description

-This package is responsible for applying business logic of auth service.
+This package is responsible for applying business logic of compliance mechanisms